Energinet-DataHub/greenforce-frontend/libs/watt/README.md

 - `watt-my-button.component.ts`
 - `watt-my-button.stories.ts`

-It will also automatically update the `libs/watt/src/index.ts` with an `export` declaration that re-exports everything from `my-button/index.ts`.

 The generated files contain some sensible defaults for getting started and it should have a working story out of the box.